seb-oss/green/.changeset/sharp-melons-trade.md

 ---
-"@sebgroup/green-core": patch
+'@sebgroup/green-core': patch
 ---

-**Calendar:** Fix disabled dates logic when used with customization
+**Calendar:** Fix disabled dates styling when used with customization